General Framework and Error Estimates for ROM-accelerated Fixed Point Iterations: Methodology

 \subsection{ROM-based Inexact Operator}

 The algorithm presented in the previous subsection is very general.
 However, the explicit construction of the inexact operators $G_k$ must be detailed.
 Most of the time, the costly part of the evaluation of the operator $G$ will be related to the solution of some PDE.
-Depending on what is the problem at hand, $G_k$ might be obtained in multiple ways (e.g. a shallow or physics-informed neural network, a response surface, or any other surrogate requiring few training data and with fast training time).
-In this case a ROM using POD is considered, and the previous iterations will be used as snapshots, as in \cite{Vierendeels_Lanoye_Degroote_Verdonck_2007} and \cite{Xiao_Lu_Breitkopf_Raghavan_Dutta_Zhang_2020,Xiao_Jun_Lu_Raghavan_Zhang_2022}.
-This can be seen as a non-parametric approach to the ROM methodology, because there is no parameter $\mu$ changing along the iterations, but since the fixed point iterations are convergent, the continuity argument mentioned in \Cref{sec:roms} still holds.
+Depending on what is the problem at hand, $G_k$ might be obtained in multiple ways (e.g.\ a shallow or physics-informed neural network, a response surface, or any other surrogate requiring few training data and with fast training time).
+In this case a ROM using POD is considered, and the previous iterations will be used as snapshots, as in~\cite{Vierendeels_Lanoye_Degroote_Verdonck_2007,Xiao_Lu_Breitkopf_Raghavan_Dutta_Zhang_2020,Xiao_Jun_Lu_Raghavan_Zhang_2022}.
+The approximate solution operators are updated when the error in~\Cref{algo:acceleratedscheme} gets above the tolerance.
+The new snapshot is added to the snapshot matrix in a ``first in, first out'' (FIFO) pattern to keep $N_b$ snapshots in total.
+This can be seen as a non-parametric approach to the ROM methodology, because there is no parameter $\mu$ changing along the iterations, but since the fixed point iterations are convergent, the continuity argument mentioned in~\Cref{sec:roms} still holds.